itf/org-export-head/README.md

 It contains features such as a footer (for comments), and previous and next links for the blog posts, as well as support for making indexes based on the tags.

-The most updated version will always be the one in my blog, since I've stopped updating this after the minimum example worked.
+The most updated version will always be the one in my blog, since I don't often update this version.
 See it on https://github.com/itf/itf.github.io/tree/source